9ae/ace/characters/hart.md

 Adeline & Alan Hart's parents were British diplomats and they met Yi Han when their family was stationed in HK.
 They attend a school for "gifted" students.
+Their original surnames was Wilde-Hart, they dropped Wilde whent they relocated to Ixan

 Yi Han was there because he had perfect memory.
 YiHan's older brother was a naval officer.